 I’ve never completed the data collection before, where do I start?

 The first step is to get the data required for the Workforce data collection out of your payroll/HRIS system.

 The processes used to get data out of a payroll/HRIS will be unique to each organisation.

-The SSC team is available to assist with any questions you may have while you compile the information.
-Please contact us prior to the due date so we can assist you with the preparation of your return
+The Workforce team is available to assist with any questions you may have while you compile the information.
+Please contact us prior to the due date so we can assist you with the preparation of your return.

-Do I have to use the ANZSCO codes?
+Do I have to use the Workforce codes?

 Yes.
-The workforce data should be provided using the ANZSCO codes listed in the file specification.
-Because of the range of payroll systems it is likely that some of the codes in your HRIS will differ from those in the Workforce data file specification.
-Before submitting your data you will need to translate your data into the ANZSCO codes.
+The Workforce data should be provided using the Workforce codes listed in the Workforce file specification.
+Because of the range of payroll systems it is likely that some of the codes in your HRIS will differ from those in the Workforce file specification.
+Before submitting your data you will need to translate your data into the Workforce codes.

 When is the data collection due?

 The data submission period is 1-16 July 2021.
 Final due date is 16 July 2021.